Research

 • establishing Fredholm regularity of an associated elliptic boundary value problem in the case of a single umbilic point.

-Recently, we have extended our proof from the global conjecture to a local index bound for umbilics on smooth convex surfaces.
+We have also extended our proof from the global conjecture to a local index bound for umbilics on smooth convex surfaces.
 To help explain our methods I have put together a couple of expository youtube video clips that goes through the proof.
 Below is the introduction video:

 In an interesting twist, the smooth bound obtained, which we claim is sharp, is weaker than Hamburger's famous result in the real analytic case.
 Thus, we predict the existence of "exotic" umbilic points of index 3/2, which are contained on smooth but non-real analytic surfaces.